-- 3.25 The British Geological Survey and Minerals Products Association acknowledge that further significant growth is likely to be limited due to the high levels that are already being recycled along with changing construction methods which are also likely to reduce the availability and quality of these materials in the future. - 3.26 Local data for alternative aggregates is very limited however the main types of alternative aggregates in Nottinghamshire are set out below:
+- that alternative aggregates use in GB is around three times higher than the European average. - 3.24 The British Geological Survey and Minerals Products Association acknowledge that further significant growth is likely to be limited due to the high levels that are already being recycled along with changing construction methods which are also likely to reduce the availability and quality of these materials in the future. - 3.25 Local data for alternative aggregates is very limited however the main types of alternative aggregates in Nottinghamshire are set out below: